 What is Hydrocephalus?

-Shunt placement is one hydrocephalus treatment option.
 A shunt is a valve that is connected to a catheter to divert excess cerebral spinal fluid to another part of the body for absorption.
-Our neurosurgeons use various types of shunt valves with differential pressure to treat hydrocephalus in babies and children.
-These options are determined based on each patient's condition.
+Our neurosurgeons use various types of shunt valves, both fixed pressure and programmable valves to treat hydrocephalus in babies and children.
+These options are determined based on each patient's individual needs.

 Endoscopic third ventriculostomy (ETV) with or without choroid plexus cauterization is a minimally invasive procedure that creates an opening in the floor of the third ventricle to allow free-flowing communication between the ventricular system and the subarachnoid spaces.
 Through evidence-based research, it has been recognized that adding cauterization of the choroid plexus to the third ventriculostomy has impacted positively the success of ETVs to treat hydrocephalus in young children and certain types of hydrocephalus.